devbmv/ArduinoLab/README.md

 2. Navigate to the IAM application and create a user and group
 3. Set the AmazonS3FullAccess for the user and copy the AWS ACCESS and SECRET keys as config vars to your workspace and deployment environment
 4. Create a new Bucket within the S3 application with an appropriate name.
-5. Enable public access for your bucket so users can access and use the services on your website (upload, view, download, etc).
-More info can be read in the official documentation: https://aws.amazon.com/s3/
+5. Enable public access to allow users to view and download content, as outlined in AWS S3 documentation.: https://aws.amazon.com/s3/